January 15, 2017

 Shirley Blair has given service to SMD School for 20 years.
 Together with the School’s Principal, she oversees all aspects of school operations in her role as Director.

 Years ago, Rinpoche gave the following instruction to her…to “make the school as good a school as you can.”
 Shirley’s primary responsibility as such is the direction of the school—children, staff and physical campus.
-She sources funds, materiel and training, recruits volunteers and manages ongoing education past Class 10.
+She sources funds, materials and training; recruits volunteers; and oversees ongoing education for ‘senior’ students who have graduated from grade 10.

 Daily tasks include community, donor and partner relations, writing for the website, Facebook and print media, producing slide shows, formulating proposals, making presentations, and public speaking.
 She also travels to arrange scholarships and to fundraise, as all of SMD’s funding comes from overseas, from 26 different countries.
 Other tasks include legal work, writing the management plan, job descriptions and contracts.
 Counselling and mental health fall under the purview of the Director as well, but hygiene, nutrition and health care are now well managed by the school clinic.